 knockout: a tournament where, if you lose, you exit the competition immediately.
 Like Wimbledon.
 In chess, there aren't so many knockout events except at Grandmaster level.

-senior: as defined by the BCF, a senior is a player over 60, born before 1 September 19XX.
+senior: as defined by the ECF, a senior is a player over 60, born before 1 September 19XX.

-junior: as defined by the BCF, a junior is a player UNDER 18, born after 31/08/XX.
+junior: as defined by the ECF, a junior is a player UNDER 18, born after 31/08/XX.